QueenieCplusplus/Android_Review_11/README.md

 Repository acts as a mediators for different data souces from following data soreces such as (1) + (2)

+Room helps user to persist info even they closed app for several days.

     (1) Retrofit, a web service. see Android_Review_10      (2) Room, a persistent data models